iGoodie/RuntimeGoodies/README.md

 # Description

-RuntimeGoodies is a library developed with Java 8 to solve a fundamental problem: reading & maintaining program configurations.
-It attempts to load external config files into declared <a href="https://en.wikipedia.org/wiki/Plain_old_Java_object">
+RuntimeGoodies is a Java 8+ library that aims to solve a fundamental problem: reading & maintaining program configurations.
+It attemps to load external config files into declared <a href="https://en.wikipedia.org/wiki/Plain_old_Java_object">
 POJO<a/>s with its custom annotations and validators.
-It even fixes the configs when necessary.
+It even fixes the config when necessary *(e.g an empty field is replaced by the default value and saved)*

+It comes with a few modules to support following formats:

+- <a href="https://www.json.org/json-en.html">JSON</a> (module: `com.github.iGoodie.RuntimeGoodies:json:<version-here>`)

 Out of the box, it comes with a built-in way to universally represent entities during runtime called Goodies.
-Goodies are serializable in any format desired (with built-in [Google's GSON](https://github.com/google/gson) converters).
+Goodies are serializable in any format desired.
 They have a very similar structure to <a href="https://www.json.org/json-en.html">JSON<a/> elements.
 Goodies do not exist outside the runtime, they are in-memory only.

 # How to Use?